jbsher/capstone/README.md

 -Transfer Learning: Transfer learning was applied by initializing the model with pretrained weights, which boosts training efficiency.

--Training and Validation Split: The dataset was split into training and validation sets based on user IDs to ensure diverse representation in both sets.
+-Training and Validation Split: The dataset was split into training and test sets based on user IDs to ensure diverse representation in both sets.

 -Training Loop: The model was trained using stochastic gradient descent (SGD) with a learning rate scheduler and warmup phase.
 Losses were computed for object detection tasks.